Solar Panels - PV or Photovoltaic Panels

 They are not the most efficient, but they are the most convient to use on a small to

-PV cells are made of silicon, similar to that used in computer "chips".
+PV cells are mostly made from silicon (though a number of non silicon based methods are being developed), similar to that used in computer "chips".
 While silicon itself is a very abaundant mineral, the manufacture of solar cells (as with computer chips) has to be in a very clean environment.
 This causes production costs to be high.

 A PV cell is constructed from two types of silicon, which when hit by solar energy, produce a voltage difference accross them, and, if connected to an electrical circuit, a current will flow.